-- Transportation costs \Rightarrow each firm has a falling demand curve - ▶ With free entry, firms enter if they can cover their fixed costs. - Price then exceeds marginal cost when profits vanish at just one quantity q (demand curve is tangent to average cost) - This is really just a model of Bertrand-Nash price competition: since firms have falling demand curves, it is not competitive - Example: In the economics textbooks market, a small slice of the principles textbook market, you are set for life as a millionaire: Mankiw (!!), Bernanke, Krugman.
+- ► Transportation costs ⇒ each firm has a falling demand curve - ► Firms can freely enter ⇒ demand curve facing existing firms shifts down, until they can barely cover their fixed costs. - Price then exceeds marginal cost when profits vanish at just one quantity $q^$ (demand curve is tangent to average cost) - ► This is really just a model of Bertrand-Nash price competition: since firms have falling demand curves, it is not competitive - Example: In the economics textbooks market, a small slice of the principles textbook market, you are set for life as a millionaire: Mankiw (!!), Bernanke, Krugman.